Boarders/slick-blog/site/posts/halting1.md

 ---

-The halting problem states, informally, that there is no algorithm to determine whether an _arbitrary_ program, when provided with some given input, will halt.
+The halting problem states, informally, that there is no algorithm to determine whether an _arbitrary_ program (when provided with some given input) will halt.
 Even for specific programs this can lead to interesting unsolved questions.
 A well-known example is the
 [Collatz conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture), which states, that the